awsomearvinder/CSharpBook/book/page3.md

 | bool | True or False |
 | string | string of characters |

-Note: there is also a char type, which is a single character, as well as variants of these types with slightly different characteristics, however these 4 are the one's we'll be using for now.
+Note: there is also a char type, which is a single character, as well as variants of these types with slightly different characteristics (double, long, short, etc.), however these 4 are the one's we'll be using for now.

-Types are important because they're required to understand how to store and work with data.
+Types are important because they're required to understand what operations you can do to given data.
 This data is normally stored in something called a variable.
-A variable can have it's content's modified through the duration of the program, which makes them extremely valuable when you need to use the same piece of data, or change a piece of data throughout the program's lifetime.
+A variable is like a container which can have it's contents modified through the duration of the program, which makes them extremely valuable when you need to use the same piece of data, or change a piece of data throughout the program's lifetime.
 For example, you could do a program like this:

 ```CSharp
 static void Main(string[] args){